kodirovsshik/libksn/README.md

 Why would you ever get here?

-But just in case you wander, all headers are in ./ksn/include
+But just in case you wonder, all headers are in ./ksn/include